San Francisco Restriction on the Sale of Menthol and All Other Flavored Tobacco Products

 A coalition of San Francisco residents and community organizations including the San Francisco Department of Health, Breathe California, African-American Tobacco Control Leadership Council (AATCLC), California LGBTQ Tobacco Partnership, and University of San Francisco’s cancer program collectively decided to focus funds and hours on engaging the community around the issue of menthol and developing the ordinance’s concise language.

 The coalition’s first move was to engage the community with education around the dangers of menthol with the intention of gaining letters of support.
 They reached out to local community based organizations (CBO) offering information, data, and talking points for direct service providers to share with their participants.
 The coalition also is continuing to hold meetings within Black and API communities to discuss the harms of menthol and targeted advertising within these communities and what should be done.
-They are currently looking to expand these meetings to more impacted communities, with the goal of a well-informed community backing the policy when voting (see more below).
+They later expanded these meetings to more impacted communities, with the goal of a well-informed community backing the policy when voting (see more below).

 Using the Community Action Model (CAM), the coalition continues working with youth programs in Bay View, the Tenderloin, and the Mission (historically Black, Latino, and API neighborhoods within the city) to further engage the community through surveys, assessments, data analysis, and talking points.
 This engagement began before the passing of the ordinance and continues as a means of supporting youth and community education on tobacco.
 Breathe CA began working with youth by engaging youth-focused CBOs that were already working with Breathe CA, and talked to the youth about the ease of access to tobacco products, product use, and flavors, and offered infographics.
 Breathe CA also has a media campaign and regularly works to engage the larger local community.
 Framing the campaign outreach messaging as a social justice issue and as avoidable has helped build community support over time.